alumik/bagel-tensorflow/README.md

 test_kpi, _, _ = test_kpi.standardize(mean=mean, std=std)
 ```

-To construct a Donut model, train the model, and use the trained model for prediction:
+To construct a Bagel model, train the model, and use the trained model for prediction:

 ```python
 import bagel